Banquet Server Resume Example

 I always make sure to include contact information, professional summary, work experience, and certifications.
 These are the basics every Ordinary Seaman resume needs.

 You also want to add skills relevant to seamanship-stuff like safety drills, cargo handling, and equipment maintenance.
-This helps recruiters see your hands-on abilities in seconds.
+Including a cover letter with your application further helps recruiters see your hands-on abilities in seconds.

 There’s value in listing education and training courses too, especially any STCW certifications.
 A lot of job postings specifically ask for these up front.